viditchopra1500/weather-app/README.md

-# weathe-app
+# weather-app
-A small weather app which uses api requests to fetch data.
+A small command line weather app which uses API calls to fetch weather details.